Forward / Introduction

 Suppliers to The Timken Company are responsible for obtaining and following this document via The Timken Company supplier website at http://tsn.timken.com/.
 Suppliers are required to check the website periodically for revisions and updates to this document.

 Suppliers are responsible for ensuring that products and services they supply conform to the latest revision of this document when shown on purchase orders, supply agreements, or as mailed, electronically transmitted or viewed online at http://tsn.timken.com/.

 Failure to include reference to The Timken Company Supplier Requirement Manual in a request for quote, purchase order or supply agreement does not excuse Suppliers from compliance.

 To be a supplier to The Timken Company, all suppliers must meet our requirements for quality.

 Our standard requirements include:

-1. Planning for Quality / Advanced Product Quality Planning (APQP): As requested, the Supplier must have resources available and be capable of participating in Quality Planning / APQP, including such efforts as Feasibility Reviews, FMEA’s, Design Reviews, Prototype Production, and Production Part Approval Process and FOD prevention activities.
+2. Planning for Quality / Advanced Product Quality Planning (APQP): As requested, the Supplier must have resources available and be capable of participating in Quality Planning / APQP, or industry specific prevention system; including such efforts as Feasibility Reviews, DFMEA’a, PFMEA’s, Design Reviews, Prototype Production, Production Part Approval Process, process control plans, and FOD prevention activities.